jamespole/cellsites/nz/auk/albert-eden/eden-park.md

 * **Date:** 17 September 2015
 * **Operators:** Spark and Vodafone

 Near Entry K are two antennas for the Distributed Antenna System (DAS) that provides Spark and Vodafone services.
+One antenna can clearly be seen on the right while another antenna can partialy be seen on the left.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Albert-Eden/20150917-155245.jpg)